Yse4/Yse4/README.md

 I love this area and hope to continue growing as a developer!

-From 🇧🇷
+From 🇧🇷 :earth_americas:

 [![Linkedin: yse](https://img.shields.io/badge/-Linkedin-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/ualas-henrique-54678827a/)](https://www.linkedin.com/in/ualas-henrique-54678827a/)
 ____

 ## ⚡ Tecnologias

-Algumas das tecnologias que utilizo no dia a dia:
+Some of the technologies I utilize:

 Back end:
 ![Java](https://img.shields.io/badge/-Java-007396?style=flat-square&logo=java)